 - The 0% Offer: American Express is offering 0% introductory APR on purchases and balance transfers for 12 months.

-- The Rewards: Earn cash back in the form of a statement credit on three major categories: supermarket purchases (6% cash back on up to $6,000 per year), gas stations and select department stores (3% cash back).
+- The Rewards: Earn cash back in the form of a statement credit on three major categories: supermarket purchases (6% cash back on up to $6,000 per year), gas stations (3% cash back).
 Plus, you’ll get 1% cash back on all other purchases.
+And now, AMEX has also added a few new bonus categories; 6% cash back on select US streaming services (like Netflix, Hulu and others) and 3% cash back on ground transportation.

 The Bottom Line: This has always been a great everyday rewards card.
 With an introductory balance transfer offer right now, it might be the credit card you’re looking for.
 With a $95 annual fee, however, this is a card where you need to make sure your rewards outstrip your annual payment.

-If you don’t quite have the credit to qualify for the Blue Cash Preferred® from American Express, consider applying for this one instead.
+If you don’t quite have the credit to qualify for the Blue Cash Preferred® from American Express, consider applying for the Blue Cash Everyday® Card from American Express instead.
 It’s still geared towards everyday rewards, and offers a 0% introductory APR.

 - The Rewards: This card gives you 3% cash back at US supermarkets, on up to $6,000 per year, 2% cash back on gas and select department store purchases and 1% cash back on everything else.

-- The Bonus: Right now, if you spend $1,000 on purchases within the first three months of card ownership, you’ll get 15,000 bonus points.
-Plus, you can earn 20% extra bonus points any time you use your card 20 or more times during a billing period.
+- The Bonus: Right now, if you spend $1,000 on purchases within the first three months of card ownership, you’ll get a $150 welcome bonus.

-The Bottom Line: With no annual fee, this card is much cheaper to maintain than the Blue Cash Preferred®.
+The Bottom Line: With no annual fee, this card is much cheaper to maintain than the Blue Cash Preferred® Card from American Express.
 It still offers good rewards on everyday spending categories, making it easy to use.
 But your rewards may be worth less, since they’re in the form of points rather than cash back.
 Still, it’s a good all-around deal for card with a balance transfer deal.

 Using These Cards